Elector Under Will of Oliver Smith: Office

 The will was put into effect in 1859.
-Since then and as per its instructions, residents of each of eight towns in Hampshire County, Massachusetts, separately choose electors who, in turn, select a board of trustees to administer the provisions of the will.
+Since then and as per its instructions, residents of each of eight towns in Hampshire County and Franklin County separately choose electors who, in turn, select a board of trustees to administer the provisions of the will.
 The Electors Under Will of Oliver Smith are public officials elected to renewable terms of one or two years on the general election ballot.

 The Electors assemble annually in May and the citizens of any town whose Elector fails to attend this assembly for two successive years are disqualified from the benefits of the will.
 Should all towns be disqualified, the authority of the Electors is transferred to the General Court of Massachusetts and the will's benefits extended to all residents of Hampshire County.
 Vacancies among the board of trustees occurring between assemblies of the Electors are filled by appointment of a Hampshire County probate judge.

 A portion of the Smith estate was spent soon after the settlement of the probate questions to found Smith Vocational and Agricultural High School.
 The remainder of the estate is a perpetual endowment whose proceeds are annually disbursed to fund the Smith Charities: a series of scholarships for vocational training and nursing education, nominal dowries paid to newlywed brides, and payments made for every minor child of a widow from one of the eight Elector towns upon the death of her husband.